IDA's Milestones for Animals

 2012

-On both June 19 and July 10, 2012, Richmond, CA, makes history by becoming the first city ever to not only change its own animal-related ordinances to completely replace “owner” with “guardian,” but it additionally recommends that the county of which it is a part of, Contra Costa County, adopts the change as well.
+Richmond, Calif., makes history by becoming the first city ever to not only change its own animal-related ordinances to completely replace “owner” with “guardian,” but it additionally recommends that Contra Costa County adopts the change as well.

 IDA conducts undercover investigations in South Korea, exposing the horrific mistreatment of millions of dogs and cats who are slaughtered each year for profit and sold as food.